grantmcdermott/ds4e/funcs-intro.md

 - New: **pbapply**
 - Already used: **tidyverse**, **data.table**

-We'll be sticking mostly with base R functions today, but I also want to show you a few extra features and considerations for our main data wrangling packages.
+We'll be sticking mostly with base R functions int hsi chapter.
+But I also want to show you a few extra features and considerations for our main data wrangling packages.
 As per usual, run the following code chunk to install (if necessary) and load everything.

 ```r